JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 The first consideration is the architecture family you are writing software for.

 For example, if you write software for Android devices, you most likely will use Neon.
 But not always!
-There are Android-driven devices that run on x86 architectures.
+There are Android-driven devices that run on x86 architectures as well.

-If you target x86 architectures only and want to leverage SIMD as much as possible, you should provide implementations for all x86 SIMD instruction sets and give software the fallback possibility: if, for example, AVX-512 is not present, maybe SSE can be used.
+If you target x86 architectures only and want to leverage SIMD as much as possible, you should provide implementations for all x86 SIMD instruction sets and give software the fallback possibility; if, for example, AVX-512 is not present, maybe SSE can be used.
 Keep in mind that there is SSE, SSE2, SSE3, SSE4...
 And there are minor versions too.

 If you don't have a clue on which platform your software will run on, you are facing the possibility of implementing every available instruction set support.